Occupational Therapy — O.T.D. (Postprofessional)

 Julie D. Kugel

-Course work includes emphasis on spirituality, diversity, critical reasoning, advocacy, participation, education, and research.
-The capstone project is individually designed by the student, allowing him/her to creatively explore new areas of practice and to engage in innovative research and programming.
+Coursework includes emphasis on spirituality, diversity, critical reasoning, advocacy, participation, education, and research.
+The capstone project is individually designed by the students, allowing them to creatively explore new areas of practice, and to engage in innovative research and programming.

 - Interact with and serve the community by promoting health and the integration of mind, body, and spirit.

 - Contribute to the profession's body of knowledge through written dissemination of research and oral presentations.